Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Abstract

-\item convex polygons into a container bounded by line segments and hyperbolic curves. \end{itemize} Restricted to translations, we show that the problems for the following combinations are $\ER$-complete: \begin{itemize} \item objects bounded by segments and hyperbolic curves into a square,
+Restricted to translations, we show that the following problems are $\ER$-complete: (i) pieces bounded by segments and hyperbolic curves to be packed in a square, and (ii) convex polygons to be packed in a container bounded by segments and hyperbolic curves.